 Imports of seafood products compete in the domestic seafood market and have in fact dominated many segments of the seafood market.
-Imports aid in determining the price for domestic seafood products and tend to set the price in the market segments in which they dominate.
-Seafood imports have downstream effects on the local fish market.
+Imports tend to set the price in the market segments in which they dominate and so have downstream effects on the local fish market.
 At the harvest level for wreckfish, imports affect the returns to fishermen through the ex-vessel prices they receive for their landings.
 As substitutes to domestic production of wreckfish, imports tend to cushion the adverse economic effects on consumers resulting from a reduction in domestic landings.
-The following describes the imports of snapper and grouper products which are thought to directly compete with domestic landings of wreckfish.
+The following describes the imports of snapper and grouper products which are thought to directly compete with domestic landings of wreckfish.9